 You probably already know that snacking on sugars and starches isn’t good for your teeth or your waistline.
 In fact, they invite cavities by feeding the cavity-causing bacteria already in your mouth.
 Instead, snack on cheese, yogurt, nuts, fruits, and vegetables for better oral health.
 And when you aren’t really hungry but want to chew, you can’t go wrong with sugarless gum–it actually lowers your risk of cavities as it stimulates saliva flow.

-To schedule a checkup with our dentist, please give us a call at (703) 433.2155.
-Dr. Alfred Haeberer and our team look forward to assisting you with your oral health in Potomac Falls, Virginia.
+To schedule a checkup with our dentists, please give us a call at 703-433-2155.
+Dr. Roja Vemula and our team look forward to assisting you with your oral health in Sterling, Virginia.